 A back-end load is defined as a commission or sales fees that investors pay when they sell their investments.
 Back-end load is commonly associated annuities and mutual funds, an investor selling a mutual fund is required to pay a percentage of the value of the investment being sold as the back-end load.
 A back-end load is otherwise referred to as a sales charge, or contingent deferred fee.
 It is often high in the first year of holding an investment and decreases gradually until the holding period is over, a back-end load can decrease to a zero level.

-A Little More on What is a Back-End Load
+How is a Back-End Load Used?

 Generally, funds that have share classes attract sales charges, investors trading these shares are required to pay a commission before selling them.
 Financial advisors or funds manager earn a commission through the back-end load.
 This is the commission or sales fee that an investor is charged when selling a share or an investment.
 Also, different classes of shares attract different sales charges, for instance, Class A shares attract a front-end load while Class B and Class C shares have backend load.
 Since mutual funds offer different share classes, different fee structures or sales charges exist.
 However, it is essential to clarify redemption fee for a back-end load, both are different terms.
 Some mutual funds charge redemption fees to enhance the stability of funds and prevent incessant trading.